upperstream/packer-templates/ubuntu/ubuntu-20.04/README.md

 QEMU build intends to create amd64 box on amd64 Linux device.

+### Parallels

+From the terminal, invoke the following command for Parallels provider:

+    packer build -only=parallels-iso.default -var-file vars-ubuntu-20.04-arm64.pkrvars.hcl ubuntu-20.04-minimal.pkr.hcl

+You will find a vagrant box file named `Ubuntu-20.04-arm64-minimal-v2004.5.20220901-parallels.box` in the same directory after the command has succeeded.

+Then you can add the box named `Ubuntu-20.04-arm64-minimal-v2004.5.20220901` to your box list by the following command:

+    vagrant box add Ubuntu-20.04-arm64-minimal-v2004.5.20220901-parallels.box --name Ubuntu-20.04-arm64-minimal-v2004.5.20220901 --provider parallels

+Parallels build intends to create arm64 box on Apple Silicon Mac device.

 ## Variants

 * `ubuntu-20.04-minimal.pkr.hcl` - Ubuntu Server 20.04 LTS